 There is also, of course, the possibility that some of the people I have read about, spoken to and dealt with were knowingly defrauding the Post Office for personal gain.
 I haven't read the court documents or seen the evidence in every single case.

 What I do know is that many hitherto blameless people have been suspended, sacked or convicted purely on computer evidence, by prosecutors working within a justice system inclined to believe in the infallibility of computers.
-Without doubt a large number of Subpostmasters are isolated, poorly-trained and tied into deeply unfair contracts by a company which has a Dickensian "asset-recovery led" approach to industrial relations.
+Without doubt a large number of Subpostmasters are isolated, poorly-trained and tied into deeply unfair contracts by a company which seems to have a Dickensian "asset-recovery led" approach to industrial relations.

 This story will go on for years.
 There are many who have lost everything through no fault of their own.
-They deserve redress.
-They need their convictions quashed, and they need their money and reputations back.
-We are a long, long way from that, but perhaps the 2nd Sight investigation, the interim report and the way in which it has been received will offer a glimmer of hope.
+The JFSA believe they deserve redress, which involves convictions being quashed, money returned and reputations restored.
+We are a long, long way from that, but perhaps the 2nd Sight investigation, the interim report and the way in which it has been received will offer the campaigning Supbpostmasters and their supporters a glimmer of hope.